lara-martin/Principles-of-AI/homeworks/extra-credit-report.md

 - Find a topic of interest in recent news related to AI.
 You don't need a specific news article to draw from; it can just be something you heard.
 However, if you can find an article, it might give you a more concrete starting point.
 - Present your stance.
 Do you agree?
 Disagree?
 Agree only in certain conditions?
 - Back up your stance using research articles.
-  - Find 5 articles from reputible research articles that back up your stance or refute opposing views.
+  - Find 3 reputible research articles that back up your stance or refute opposing views.
   - Summarize each article and tie it into your argument.